Humberto Delgado: Assassination

-After being lured into an ambush by the regime's secret police (PIDE) near the Spanish border town of Olivenza, Delgado and his Brazilian secretary, Arajaryr Moreira de Campos, were murdered on 13 February 1965 while trying to clandestinely enter Portugal.
+After being lured into an ambush by the PIDE near the Spanish border town of Villanueva del Fresno, Delgado and his Brazilian secretary, Arajaryr Moreira de Campos, were murdered on 13 February 1965 while trying to clandestinely enter Portugal.
 The official version claimed that Delgado was shot and killed in self-defence despite Delgado being unarmed and his secretary strangled.
-Their bodies were found some two months later, near the Spanish village of Villanueva del Fresno.

 Casimiro Monteiro, a PIDE agent, shot and killed General Delgado, and strangled his secretary de Campos (Monteiro was also involved in the killing of Eduardo Mondlane, founder of Frelimo, Mozambique's Liberation Movement).
-Salazar, when told of the killings, said simply, "Uma maçada" ("Such a bother").
-Later appearing on national television Salazar claimed ignorance of the secret police's involvement and blamed quarreling opposition forces for the killings.
+Salazar, when told of the killings, said, "Uma maçada" ("Such a bother").

-PIDE subsequently claimed that the original plan was an extraordinary rendition in which Delgado was to be kidnapped and brought back to Portugal for trial.
-In 1981, a Portuguese court convicted Monteiro in absentia, effectively accepting the argument that Monteiro had acted contrary to orders by killing Delgado.
+PIDE subsequently said that the original plan was an extraordinary rendition in which Delgado was to be kidnapped and brought back to Portugal for trial.
+In 1981, a Portuguese court convicted Monteiro in absentia, effectively accepting the PIDE government's version of the account that Monteiro had acted contrary to orders by killing Delgado.